akeneo/pim-helpcenter/content/updates/2020-07/1-easily-fix-errors-on-your-connections.md

 ::: meta-data type="Improvement" features="Connections, Productivity" available="early July" link-to-doc="../articles/connection-dashboard.html#in-the-connection-monitoring-page"
 :::

-We improved the connection error messages by adding information that will help you to fix them.
-In the `Monitoring` page, you will now find links to other PIM pages or help center pages, and some data about the related product.
+To facilitate connection management, we have improved the connection warning message visible under the `Monitoring` page.
+Each warning message shows a small text that explains what went wrong during the connection's synchronization, internal links to help you check the data in your PIM, and external links to directly access useful information in our help center.

 ![Enriched error message](../img/fix-errors-on-your-connections.png)